Louisiana Tech Bulldogs and Lady Techsters track and field

 The Louisiana Tech Bulldogs and Lady Techsters track and field team is the intercollegiate track and field program representing the Louisiana Tech University.
-The school competes in Conference USA in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the Sun Belt Conference in Division I of the National Collegiate Athletic Association (NCAA).

 NCAA Championships

 John Campbell won the shot put at the NCAA Division I Outdoor Track and Field Championships in 1985.